cities in south america

 1. La Paz, Bolivia

-Highlights of La Paz include the fascinating Witches Market, where you’ll learn so much about indigenous traditions and culture, riding cable cars across the city for incredible views, and exploring the historic center with its beautiful architecture.
+Highlights of La Paz include the fascinating Witches Market, where you’ll learn so much about indigenous traditions and culture, cable cars that stretch across the city for incredible views, and a historic center with beautiful architecture.
 Day trip options are endless, too, and include canyons, snow-capped mountains, and much more.

 La Paz is also a great jumping-off point for further exploring Bolivia, including the otherworldly Salar de Uyuni Salt Flats, Lake Titicaca, and the stunning Madidi National Park on the edge of the Amazon Rainforest.
 Don’t wait until Bolivia gets popular to plan your trip – it’s well worth exploring now!